Odeyiany2/FLiT-Apprenticeship-Data-Science-Projects/Project_2 Hotel-Reviews-Analysis-Tableau/README.md

 **3. Tableau Visualization:**
 - Create visualizations in Tableau based on my findings from the SQL analysis and publish.

-**4. Power Point Presentation:**
-- Create a 2-3(max) slides power point presentation to discuss my findings and suggestions

-**5. GitHub Repository:**
+**4. GitHub Repository:**
-- Maintain a GitHub repository with all my queries, visualizations and presentation.
+- Maintain a GitHub repository with all my queries and a link to my Dashboard.

 ## Links to Analysis
 Tableau Dashboard - [View Dashboard](https://public.tableau.com/views/HotelAnalysis_17032620592640/HotelAnalysis?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link)